cubeton/git101/README.md

 Now that you have the project on your local machine, you can look at all the files and the changes that have been made to it.
 There's a couple things you can check out:

-1. The history of the project.
+a.
+The history of the project.
 Using the command ```git log``` you can see a list of all the changes made in the project.
 For instance here is a project that only has one commit so far:

 <img width="342" alt="screen shot 2015-08-10 at 10 47 10 pm" src="https://cloud.githubusercontent.com/assets/5241432/9189084/cdffcbc0-3fb1-11e5-9aff-75bb7a4ae89d.png">

-2. What branches exist in the project
+b.
+What branches exist in the project
 Using the command ```git branch``` you can see what branches a project contains

 <img width="319" alt="screen shot 2015-08-10 at 10 48 40 pm" src="https://cloud.githubusercontent.com/assets/5241432/9189095/f73abbd0-3fb1-11e5-8fac-ab3ef993a43c.png">